 Inside the citadel, the dense network of cobblestone streets makes it impractical to follow detailed route instructions however on average and based on our gpx route

 - 4 km to Citadel, plus 2.7km downhill path (with direct return to the site entrance)

 - 2 hours uphill, plus 1 hour downhill (excluding the time stopped in monuments)

 Overnight at Mystras http://www.mystrasinn.gr/ (or similar).

-After breakfast depart on a 5-hour hike (approximately) from Anavriti village to the shelter of the Hellenic Mountaineering Association of Sparti.
+After breakfast depart on a 5-hour hike (approximately) from Anavriti village, uphill towards Lakkomata spring.
+Traverse of the Alpine zone on the east face of Mt Taygetos, towards to the refuge of the Hellenic Mountaineering Association of Sparti.
 The path passes through cultivated areas as well as through fir and pine forests.
 It is a route of great beauty.

 Today, enjoy a 2½ – 3 ascend up to the peak of Mt.
 Taygetus.

 The peak is renowned for its pyramid shape and its unique views.
 The view from the top includes most of the Evrotas valley and the Parnon range to the East, while the view towards the West includes Kalamata and the eastern half of Messenia.
 Most of the southwestern part of Arcadia can also be seen from the summit.
 The route is initially on a forested ground of Greek fir and black pine and then continues on the alpine zone with no trees.
 Return to the shelter (another 2½ – 3 hrs).

 - Distance / Time: 5.3 km / 5 hours